thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 ### Principal Findings

-This comprehensive computational analysis of 1,635 tumors from TCGA provides novel insights into the regulation of PD-L1 by LLPS-associated proteins and their collective implications for cancer prognosis.
-Our three principal findings are: (1) PD-L1 expression shows strong, reproducible correlations with LLPS-associated regulatory proteins, particularly CMTM6 and STUB1, that are largely independent of tumor immune microenvironment composition; (2) these molecular features, especially PD-L1 and STUB1, provide independent prognostic information beyond established clinical variables; and (3) these relationships are robust across multiple cancer types and analytical approaches, supporting their biological validity and potential clinical relevance.
+This computational analysis of 1,635 TCGA tumors establishes three key findings regarding PD-L1 regulatory networks: (1) Strong, immune-independent transcriptomic associations exist between PD-L1 and LLPS-associated proteins, particularly CMTM6 (positive) and STUB1 (negative); (2) These associations are robust across cancer types, outlier exclusion scenarios, and multiple correlation methods; (3) The analytical framework we develop—including confounder-adjusted correlation analysis and comprehensive sensitivity testing—provides a generalizable template for investigating regulatory networks in cancer biology.

 ### PD-L1 and CMTM6: A Conserved Regulatory Axis

-The robust positive correlation between PD-L1 and CMTM6 across all three cancer types (ρ = 0.38-0.46) provides large-scale validation of mechanistic findings from prior biochemical studies.
-Burr and colleagues first identified CMTM6 as a critical regulator of PD-L1 stability, demonstrating that CMTM6 physically associates with PD-L1 at the plasma membrane and recycling endosomes to prevent ubiquitination and subsequent lysosomal degradation.
-Our population-level analysis extends these findings by demonstrating coordinated expression of these proteins across diverse tumor types and thousands of samples.
+The robust positive correlation between PD-L1 and CMTM6 across all three cancer types (ρ = 0.38-0.46) provides large-scale, population-level validation of mechanistic relationships established by prior biochemical studies.
+Burr and colleagues (2017) and Mezzadra and colleagues (2017) first identified CMTM6 as a critical regulator of PD-L1 stability through cell-based experiments, demonstrating that CMTM6 physically associates with PD-L1 at the plasma membrane and recycling endosomes to prevent ubiquitination and subsequent lysosomal degradation.
+Our contribution lies in demonstrating that this regulatory relationship manifests as coordinated transcriptomic expression across diverse tumor types, thousands of samples, and multiple cancer contexts, suggesting that CMTM6-PD-L1 coordination is a conserved feature of cancer biology rather than a cell line-specific phenomenon.

 Importantly, this correlation remained substantial (partial ρ = 0.31) after controlling for immune cell infiltration, indicating that the association is not simply a consequence of coordinate immune-mediated upregulation.
 While interferon-gamma and other immune signals can induce both PD-L1 and potentially CMTM6, the persistence of their correlation after accounting for immune infiltration suggests additional regulatory mechanisms.
 These could include shared transcriptional control, coordinate regulation by oncogenic signaling pathways such as PI3K/AKT or MAPK, or post-transcriptional regulation by microRNAs or RNA-binding proteins.